KaBlam!: Home media and streaming

-The show has only one episode "Won’t Crack or Peel" (3D broadcast version) that was ever released on VHS, as part of a promotion with Tombstone Pizza.
+The show has only one episode "Won't Crack or Peel" (3D broadcast version) that was ever released on VHS, as part of a promotion with Tombstone Pizza.
 There are no other home video releases.
 Nickelodeon insiders have stated that this is due to licensing issues regarding individual segments.
 Additionally, the show would not be included on a streaming service until VRV added KaBlam! on August 28, 2018.
-As of June 2021, select episodes of KaBlam! have been made available to stream on Paramount+. and on Amazon Prime Video through a Paramount+ subscription.
+In June 2021, select episodes of KaBlam! have been made available to stream on Paramount+. and on Amazon Prime Video through a Paramount+ subscription.
+As of 2024, the series is missing 11 episodes (5 of season 1, 2 of season 2, and 4 of season 4) on the service due to these restrictions.